Notifications

 Get alerted when jobs succeed, fail, or complete via webhook, email, Slack, Discord, or Telegram.

-TrigRun can notify you when job executions succeed, fail, or complete — and when monitors go down or recover.
+TrigRun can notify you when job executions succeed, fail, complete, or require approval — and when monitors go down or recover.
 Notifications are configured in two steps: create a channel (where to send), then attach a rule to a job or monitor (when to send).

 All sensitive credentials (webhook URLs, bot tokens) are encrypted at rest and never exposed in API responses.